gabbo89/EEA2024-2025/docs/3a1_WGS_cleaning_and_alignment.md

 >> Sequences did not map uniquely

-It is possible to calculate:
+Base on the values it is possible to calculate:

 <!--
 $$
 Total efficiency(%) = (Number of alignments with a unique best hit from the different alignments + sequences did not map uniquely) / Sequences in input